chenrbin/cen3031project/src/backend/README.md

 Post /logout to remove refreshToken and jwt cookie if any Returns status 204 if successful.

-Post /add/:id to add a server to the user's list of servers.
-Parameters: {serverId}
+Post /add/:id to add a server to the user's list of clubs.

-Get /:id to obtain a single user's username, password (hashed), and list of servers
+Get /:id to obtain a single user's username, password (hashed), and list of clubs

 Put /update/:id to update a user's username and password

 Delete /:id to delete a user

-## Servers
+## Clubs
-Get / to obtain a list of all servers and their attributes
+Get / to obtain a list of all clubs and their attributes

 Post /add to add a server.
-Parameters: {serverName, category, url, description, memberCount}
+Parameters: {clubName, category, url, description, memberCount}
-Only serverName and category are required.
+Only clubName and category are required.

-Get /:id to obtain a single server's information
+Get /:id to obtain a single club's information

-Get /find/server to search for a server using a fuzzy search library
+Get /find/club to search for a club using a fuzzy search library

-Get /find/category to get all servers of a specified category
+Get /find/category to get all clubs of a specified category

-Put /update/:id to update a server's attributes.
+Put /update/:id to update a club's attributes.

-Delete /:id to delete a server
+Delete /:id to delete a club